Self-build and custom build in Warwick District

 - a member of the Armed Forces/ have left the service in the last five years

-To remain on Part 1 of the register after the initial 12-month registration period, applicants are required to re-apply annually and pay a £20 fee, (when approved by Council).
+To remain on Part 1 of the register after the initial 12-month registration period, applicants are required to re-apply annually and pay a £20 fee.
 Entries on the register will be removed after the initial 12-month registration period if:

 - applicant no longer meets the eligibility criteria